noahehall/boat/src/captain/nirvai/captain/fireteam/readme.rst

 About
 -----
-- Fireteam installers & scripts
+- fireteam transports and workflows